Skip to main content

 The Real Deal on Rebates - What Actually Works

-Alright, let me save you from hours of phone calls and paperwork headaches.
-I work with these rebate programs all the time, so here’s the straight scoop:
+Let me save you some phone calls and headaches.
+I deal with these rebate programs constantly, so here’s what’s actually worth your time:

-Oncor has some solid programs - I’ve gotten customers anywhere from $800 to $1,200 back on variable-speed systems.
-The paperwork isn’t terrible, and they typically cut checks within 6-8 weeks.
-Here’s an insider tip: they tier their rebates by efficiency rating, so sometimes spending a bit more upfront nets you way more cash back.
+Oncor has solid programs.
+I’ve gotten customers $800 to $1,200 back on variable-speed systems.
+The paperwork isn’t bad, and they usually cut checks in 6-8 weeks.
+Pro tip: they tier rebates by efficiency rating.
+Sometimes spending a little more upfront gets you a much bigger rebate.

-TXU offers decent rebates if you’re already their customer.
-I’ve seen $400-600 for heat pump installs, but they’re pretty picky about which models qualify - definitely read the fine print.
+TXU offers decent rebates for existing customers.
+I’ve seen $400-600 on heat pump installs, but they’re picky about qualifying models.
+Read the fine print before you fall in love with a specific unit.

-Direct Energy stepped up recently with rebates hitting $750.
-What I love about them is they’ll actually stack their rebates with manufacturer incentives, so you’re not forced to choose.
+Direct Energy stepped up recently with rebates up to $750.
+The nice thing about theirs is they’ll stack with manufacturer incentives, so you’re not choosing one or the other.

-But here’s my real advice - never pick your system just because of rebates.
-I’ve watched people buy crappy equipment because it qualified for a $200 rebate, then lose thousands in efficiency over the years.
-Do it right: choose the best system for your home first, then grab whatever rebates you can.
+My real advice though?
+Don’t pick your system based on which rebate is biggest.
+I’ve watched people buy mediocre equipment because it qualified for a $200 rebate, then lose thousands in efficiency over the next decade.
+Pick the right system first.
+Grab the rebates second.

 Federal and State Tax Credits